Image

 Drug Charges in St. Louis, MO

-Combs Waterkotte recognizes that St. Louis, MO, just like the entire nation, is in the midst of an illegal drug epidemic, the likes of which we have not seen in generations.
-Our attorneys know that even good people who live productive lives can get caught up in drug addiction, which can lead them to desperate acts to support said addiction.
+Our St. Louis criminal defense attorneys know that even good people who live productive lives can get caught up in drug addiction, which can lead them to desperate acts to support said addiction.
 In Missouri, drug charges are largely based on the type of drug involved and the amount one had in possession.
 In addition, the law differs between whether you simply possessed an illegal substance, or were intending to sell or distribute it.

 Our firm has helped many people in St. Louis, MO facing drug charges.
 We take each illegal drug case seriously and work with you to determine the best course of action to take.
 We dig deep, examine all the details of your case, and formulate a defense that is unique for your case.
 We will fight your charges every step of the way and will tirelessly work to get them reduced, if not dropped entirely.
 In addition, we will actively work with prosecuting attorneys to determine if alternative resolutions, such as drug treatment programs, are viable options to pursue in your case.